clojure-expectations/expectations/README.md

 # expectations

-> because less is more
+> where less is more

 expectations is a minimalist's testing framework